-Your grade for this course will be based upon the following: (1) completion of laboratory assignments; (2) quizzes; (3) participation in field studies; (4) field research and paper; (5) participation on one R/V Yellowfin research cruise and completion of cruise data sheets and summary; and (6) compilation of a field notebook with two (2) entries from each field trip.
+Your grade for this course will be based upon the following: (1) completion of laboratory assignments; (2) quizzes; (3) participation in field studies; (4) field research and data analysis; (5) participation on two R/V Yellowfin research cruises and completion of cruise data sheets and summary; and (6) compilation of a field notebook with two (2) entries from each field trip.

 Grade breakdown is as follows & grades assigned by the % of possible